WELCOME! |

 |

-Since 2021, I've volunteered as a mainframe operator at InfoAge Science and History Museums in Wall, New Jersey -- a former U.S. Army base (Camp Evans) where the first radar bounce off the moon was achieved in 1946.
-I maintain and demonstrate a UNIVAC 1219B, a 1962 military computer built by the Remington Rand division of Sperry Rand.
+Since 2021, I've volunteered as a mainframe technician at InfoAge Science and History Museums in Wall, New Jersey.
+This location is famously where Project Diana, the first extraterrestrial radar ping sent to the moon and back, was conducted in 1946.
+Since the collpase of the Soviet Union in the early 1990s, Camp Evans has now become a pilgrimage for retrocomputing hobbyists across the region.
+I maintain and demonstrate a UNIVAC 1219B, a 1962 military computer built by Sperry UNIVAC.

-The 1219B was a naval fire-control computer originally installed aboard U.S. Navy warships.
-Its job was to compute real-time targeting solutions for the ship's guided missile systems -- the Terrier, Talos, and Tartar surface-to-air missiles.
-The machine weighs over half a ton, uses 30-bit words, magnetic core memory, and was designed to survive the shock and vibration of a ship at battle stations.
+The 1219B was a naval fire-control computer installed aboard U.S. Navy warships.
+Its job was to compute real-time targeting solutions for the ship's guided missile systems: the Terrier, Talos, and Tartar surface-to-air missiles.
+The machine weighs 900 pounds, uses 18-bit words and core memory, requires 400-cycle power, and was designed to survive the battle with shock absorption and battleshorts.

 |